Kurt von Schleicher: Military-political role in the Weimar Republic

-Despite Seeckt's patronage, it was Schleicher who brought about the former's downfall in 1926 by leaking the fact that Seeckt had invited the former Crown Prince's eldest son to attend military manoeuvres.
+Despite Hans von Seeckt's patronage, it was Schleicher who brought about the former's downfall in 1926 by leaking the fact that Seeckt had invited Prince Wilhelm of Prussia, the former Crown Prince's eldest son, to attend military manoeuvres.
 After Seeckt's fall Schleicher became, in the words of Andreas Hillgruber, "in fact, if not in name [the] military-political head of the Reichswehr".
 Schleicher's triumph was also the triumph of the "modern" faction within the Reichswehr, which favored a total war ideology and wanted Germany to become a dictatorship that would wage total war upon the other nations of Europe.

-During the 1920s Schleicher moved up steadily in the Reichswehr, becoming the primary liaison between the army and civilian government officials.
+During the 1920s, Schleicher moved up steadily in the Reichswehr, becoming the primary liaison between the army and civilian government officials.
 He was promoted to Lieutenant Colonel on 1 January 1924, and Colonel in 1926.
 On 29 January 1929, he became Generalmajor.
 Schleicher generally preferred to operate behind the scenes, planting stories in friendly newspapers and relying on a casual network of informers to find out what other government departments were planning.
 Following the hyperinflation of 1923, the Reichswehr took over much of the administration of the country between September 1923 and February 1924, a task in which Schleicher played a prominent role.

-The appointment of Groener as Defence Minister in January 1928 did much to advance Schleicher's career.
+The appointment of Groener as defence minister in January 1928 did much to advance Schleicher's career.
 Groener, who regarded Schleicher as his "adopted son", created the Ministeramt (Office of the Ministerial Affairs) for Schleicher in 1928.
 The new office officially dealt with all matters relating to joint concerns of the Army and Navy, and was tasked with liaising between the military and other departments, and between the military and politicians.
 Because Schleicher interpreted that mandate very broadly, the Ministeramt quickly became the means by which the Reichswehr interfered in politics.
-The creation of the Ministeramt formalized Schleicher's position as the chief political fixer for the Reichswehr, a role which had existed informally since 1918.
+The creation of the Ministeramt formalised Schleicher's position as the chief political fixer for the Reichswehr, a role which had existed informally since 1918.
 He became Chef des Ministeramtes on 1 February 1929.